BryonLewis/vue-maplibre-compare/README.md

-  handleColor?: string;        // Color of the handle circle (default: 'white') handleShadowColor?: string;  // Color of the handle shadow arrowColor?: string;         // Color of the arrows }
+  handleColor?: string;        // Color of the handle circle (default: 'white') handleShadowColor?: string;  // Color of the handle shadow arrowColor?: string;         // Color of the arrows darkMode?: boolean           // Swaps to darkmode if other colors aren't provided }
 ```